Content Hub (Web UI) Upload Tool

 - Only LTO tapes and physical film deliverables should be sent for long term storage at the Iron Mountain facilities.
 If you have paper deliverables or hard drives, ask your Netflix post contact for guidance.

 - Where possible, LTO tapes should be made in duplicate.
-One copy should go to IM, and the other copy should be held by the Partner at least until production wraps.
+The primary copy should go to Iron Mountain, and the secondary copy should be held by the Partner at least until production wraps.

 - To package your materials for IM you may use your own sturdy boxes, or boxes can be ordered from IM (Email email@example.com with what you’d like to purchase & the Netflix account number)